 - Assessment of key risks and corresponding mitigation strategies;

-- Project budget listing all activities for which the firm is seeking funding, the total eligible costs of the project, the firm’s contribution and the contribution the firm is seeking from the program;
+- Project budget listing all activities for which the firm is seeking funding, the total eligible costs of the project, the firm’s share of those costs and the Contribution/grant the firm is seeking from the CanExport Program;

-- Details concerning any contributions from other sources at the federal, provincial/territorial or municipal levels.
+- Details concerning any funding received from other sources at the federal, provincial/territorial or municipal levels.

 Once the basic eligibility criteria are met, each application will be assessed on the basis of the proposed project’s incrementality, the soundness of the export business case, its alignment with Government of Canada trade strategies and, if the information is available, on the firm’s previous history and export readiness.
 More precisely, all applications that meet the eligibility criteria set out in section 2 will be assessed against the following five criteria:

 - This criterion will be assessed on the basis of the applicant’s attestation regarding the incrementality of the proposed project as described above.
-If the applicant fails to provide an answer that meets this criterion, other criteria will not be assessed and the application will be refused.
+If the applicant fails to provide information that meets this criterion, other criteria will not be assessed and the application will be refused.

 B. Export business case

-- The project proposed is aligned with the firm’s overall business strategy (including resources available to perform the activities and develop this new market);
+- The project proposed is aligned with the applicant’s overall business strategy (including resources available to perform the activities and develop this new market);

 - The appropriateness of the proposed activities in light of the export business case;

 - The proposed activities and the expenses are reasonable and are justified; and